Any links to Amazon are affiliate links.

 I think I was blessed to have Brayden first.
 I first tried rocking him to sleep.
 He wouldn’t sleep.
 I guess most babies will sit happily in your arms as you put them to sleep; not Brayden!
 He screamed and screamed.
 In the end, we decided to try CIO.
 I figured he could scream for 20 minutes while I rocked him and I could feel frustrated and exhausted or he could cry for 20 minutes in his bed and I could feel sorry for him instead.

 With McKenna, we didn’t have to do CIO for so very long.
 She went down awake for every nap, but didn’t cry!
-Eventually she did start to cry before naps.
-After a few days of mild CIO, she goes to sleep without problem.
+Eventually, she did start to cry before naps.
+After a few days of mild CIO, she goes to sleep without a problem.

 I recently had a mom ask me what I thought about the trust issue and CIO.
 I had a lot to say (by the way, the question was just for my thoughts on trust and CIO; she had done CIO with her child and planned to do it with future children, but wanted to know my thoughts).
 Here is what I said: